minhdanh/Linux-Kernel-Tuning-and-Hardening/README.md

 Linux-Kernel-Tuning-and-Hardening
 =================================

 Bash script for optimizing performance and hardening Linux kernel.
+Use it with caution.

 ### Usage